Paro Taktsang: Fire destruction

-On April 19, 1998, a fire broke out in the main building of the monastery complex, which contained valuable paintings, artifacts and statues.
-The fire is believed to have been caused by electrical short-circuiting or flickering butter lamps lighting the hanging tapestries.
+On April 19, 1998, a fire broke out in the main building of the monastery complex, which contained valuable paintings, artifacts, and statues.
+The fire is believed to have been caused by an electrical short-circuit or flickering butter lamps lighting the hanging tapestries.
 A monk also died during the fire.
 The restoration works were undertaken at an estimated cost of 135 million ngultrum.
 The Government of Bhutan and the then King of Bhutan, Jigme Singye Wangchuck, oversaw the restoration of the damaged monastery and its contents in 2005.